meg768/homebridge-telldus-tellstick-duo/README.md

 ## Additional Configuration

+Optionally, you may configure this plugin with the following additions.

+### Motion Sensors

 Since motion sensors registered in your Tellstick Duo acts like normal switches this plugin cannot distinguish between them.
 The following example tells this plugin that the device **RV-01** is a motion sensor and behaves like it in HomeKit, turning it on